 PROTO Industrial Tools Foam Modular Set

 PROTO’s history in the aviation industry starts back in World War II.
 The U. S. military went looking for a supplier to manufacture high quality tools for use in the Army and Air Force.
-Since their military integrations, PROTO has received four Army-Navy Excellence awards.
-They have more than 1500 tools that have been designed with aerospace specifications.
+As a result of their support during WWII, PROTO received four Army-Navy Excellence awards.
+They have more than 1500 tools that have been designed to meet aerospace specifications.
 PROTO says they strive to bring innovations to safety and tool control.
 Their foam full modular sets provide a control to tools accountable.
-They also prevent foreign object debris hazard by having a quick visual reference — every tool has a place, every tool in its place.
+They also help prevent foreign object debris hazard by having a quick visual reference — every tool has a place, every tool in its place.
 It allows for a quick indication that a tool is missing.
 “The foam modular sets also lower costs for companies needing to constantly replace missing tools,” says Nick Filipone, PROTO product manager.
 Their tools are made in the United States and are committed to the highest dedication to safety.

 TriSoft Edge Covers